srujancheemakurthi/AlertBox_Example/README.md

 # AlertBox_Example
-A project-based on Alert Box and Toast .
-Here an application for beginners to learn how to Create a Alert box and alignment of boxesand displaying it.
- Have taken pics from google and Template i have used prime account interface.
+A project-based on Alert Box and Toast.
+Here an application for beginners to learn how to Create an Alert box and alignment boxes and displaying it.
+Have taken pics from google and Template I have used the prime account interface.
 This project is useful for beginners in android studios.
  # The Main page:
 <img src="main.jpeg" width="280px" alt="Screenshot" />